Exceptions in Case of Emergency

 If your builder is responsible for the emergency item, they will handle any resulting damage within 30 days of your notice to them and Tarion.
 If your builder fails to repair the resulting damage, Tarion will work with you directly to settle the matter.

 Seasonal Warranty Items

-Seasonal warranty items involve service requests regarding the exterior of the home which cannot be repaired effectively within the timelines set out in the Homeowner Information Package due to regular seasonal conditions and/or severe sustained weather.
+Seasonal warranty items involve service requests regarding the exterior of the home which cannot be repaired effectively within the regular warranty timelines due to seasonal conditions and/or severe sustained weather.

 The period from May 1 to November 15 is generally considered to have suitable weather conditions for making such repairs.
 In high-rise and low-rise condominium projects, these items are more likely to affect the common elements warranty and if so, would be handled by the condominium corporation’s Board of Directors.

 These items include: